loveflora/dev-notes/README.md

 Records of studies on core components and basic functionalities.

 ## 9. Authentication in React Native

 This section covers the implementation of authentication in React Native, including user login, signup processes, and managing user sessions securely. <br/>
 It involves utilizing libraries like Firebase or custom backend APIs to handle user authentication and maintaining state across app sessions.

+## 10. Location, camera, DB in React Native

+This project allows users to add a list of favorite locations. <br/>It integrates with Google Maps and Apple Maps for navigation, and manages camera permissions for capturing photos.<br/> It also features image preview functionality and stores the data in an SQLite database for persistence.